Small Talk (1929 film): Plot

-The gang are all orphans, hoping to be adopted by nice families where "spinach is not on the menu".
-Wheezer, the youngest child, gets adopted by a wealthy couple, while his older sister Mary Ann does not.
-The gang all comes to visit Wheezer in his new home, setting off an alarm that causes the police and the fire department to come over.
-At that time, Wheezer's new mother decides to adopt Mary Ann as well.
-The couple's friends all each adopt a child as well; even Farina is adopted by the maid at Wheezer's new home.
-At the end, Pete the Pup turns on Miss Eddy's player piano and sits listening to "There's a Rainbow 'Round My Shoulder".
+The gang are all orphans hoping to be adopted by nice families where "spinach is not on the menu".
+Wheezer, the youngest child, is adopted by a wealthy couple, while his older sister Mary Ann is not.
+The gang visit Wheezer in his new home, triggering an alarm that summons the police and the fire department.
+Wheezer's new mother decides to adopt Mary Ann as well.
+The couple's friends all each adopt a child as well, even Farina, who is adopted by the maid at Wheezer's new home.
+Pete the Pup starts Miss Eddy's player piano and sits listening to "There's a Rainbow 'Round My Shoulder".

 Production order

-Released on May 18, 1929, Small Talk (production #89) was preceded in production by the final entry with no dialogue, Saturday's Lesson (production #88), which was released five-and-a-half months later, on November 9.
+Released on May 18, 1929, Small Talk (production #89) was preceded in production by the final silent entry, Saturday's Lesson (production #88), which was released more than five months later, on November 9.
 The entry produced after Small Talk, Railroadin' (production #90), was released on June 18.

 Production notes

-Small Talk is the first sound entry in the Our Gang series, and the only sound Our Gang film to be three reels, clocking in at 25 minutes.
-Three additional silent shorts produced before the release of Small Talk—Little Mother, Cat, Dog & Co. and Saturday's Lesson—would be released afterwards.
-The film was originally part of the Little Rascals television syndication package for the 1950s until the 1980s, when it was dropped from the package over concerns about its length and sound quality.
+Small Talk is the first sound entry in the Our Gang series, and the only sound Our Gang film to span three reels, with a length of 25 minutes.
+Three additional silent shorts produced before the release of Small Talk, Little Mother, Cat, Dog & Co. and Saturday's Lesson, were released afterward.
+The film was originally part of the Little Rascals television syndication package from the 1950s until the 1980s, when it was dropped from the package over concerns about its length and sound quality.